WATCH: Rogers Man Arrested After Crashing Into Officer’s Car During Pursuit

 PRAIRIE GROVE (KFSM) — A Rogers man was arrested Friday (Dec.
-7) after ramming a Prairie Grove police cruiser following a police chase that spilled over from Oklahoma and into Washington County.
+7) after ramming a Prairie Grove police cruiser following a police chase that continued into Washington County from Oklahoma.

 Joshua Weston-Hill, 37, was arrested in connection with aggravated assault, fleeing, resisting arrest, reckless driving and driving on a suspended license.